EmpathyApp/EmpathyApp/docs/ways-of-working/templates/problem-solving.md

 DocVer: 0.0.1

 Assuming that a complete [bug report](bug-report.md) has been filed.
-Otherwise the investigator may need to do some of the bug reporting steps herself
+Otherwise the investigator may need to do some of the bug reporting steps herself.

 #### Direct research